calf group housing

 - Size: 4,5 x 2,5 m

-super calf hutch for sale
+The super calf hutch

 In the first weeks of a calf’s life, it is separated from its mother and placed in individual calf housing systems.
 This is done for the purpose of minimizing disease spread.
 However after 3 weeks a calf can be placed in group housing.
 The Topcalf super calf hutch is the perfect solution for calves between 3 and 12 weeks.
 The super hutch stimulates a calf’s social interaction, which in the end results in a better solid food intake and optimal growth.
 In order to actually achieve an optimal growth one should comply to a few conditions.

 Hygiene in the group calf hutch

 Since is being housed in a calf group housing, the chance of infection spread can be higher.
 Thus, it is important that bacterias in the first have no chance of spreading in the first place.
 Topcalf super calf hutch has plastic walls & grids and is therefore really easy to clean after all calves have been transferred to the next accommodation.